WL-Biol185-ShinyProjects/melanoma-project/README.md

   explorer, completed data cleanup and proper cleaning of tables,

-This code has been tested to run without knowledgeable error on R v4.4.2 on November 10th, 2025.
+This code has been tested to run without knowledgeable error on R v4.4.2 on December 1st, 2025.
 Newer versions of R are NOT TESTED and not recommended for this program.
-To ensure full feature availability, please use this version of R.
+To ensure full feature availability and functionality without error, please use this version of R.

 This code requires the following open-source packages to be installed alongside this code in R: